LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 ## 2️⃣ Wire the ESP32 and LED Strip

-Now that WLED is installed, we can wire everything.
+Now that WLED is installed, we can start wiring.

+###

 ### Connections